ATHLETICS AND HAIR TISSUE MINERAL ANALYSIS

 is a recent fetish.
 Experience

-with many people shows that if your body chemistry is truly in balance, your
+with many people shows that if your body chemistry is truly in balance, the

 Recently